Trends In Corporate Learning & Leadership Development

 The characteristics of a stereotypical leader have changed in recent times, and business now requires innovative thinkers who can implement policies and practices that not only drive profit, but encourage engagement, skill development and maintain the right talent.

-The Center for Creative Leaderships’ report on leadership development trends states that there are two types of development trends that HR must understand.
+The Center for Creative Leaderships’states that there are two types of development trends that HR must understand.
 While “vertical development must be earned for oneself,” the traditional concept of horizontal development can be passed on via expert training.
 Vertical development comes in stages, and consists of talent who have the desire to progress through the ranks, learning as they go along.

 The study predicts that vertical development will become an important learning trend in the near future, as will collective leadership, due to the

 ...transition occurring from the old paradigm in which leadership resided in a person or role, to a new one in which leadership is a collective process that is spread throughout networks of people.

 Current challenges facing HR that prevent this type of learning include lack of total employee engagement, and the existence of a workforce that does not feel valued.
 Your talented employees must have the desire to develop their skills, and staff who feel that their work is appreciated are more likely to engage with a collective training program or become vertical learners.

 The Forum Corporation’s Leadership Development Trends report warns that talent shortages are becoming more of an obstacle when it comes to sourcing outside company leaders, and that this issue can be avoided by further concentrated training for current employees.
 The study found that 25% of global companies are “providing additional training and development to existing staff,” meaning that more companies are choosing to use their resources to nurture leadership qualities in employees, rather than seek out new leaders elsewhere.